mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 Keycloak does document their appropriate and recommended configuration.
 Documentation includes how to set up, how to create the initial admin user, and optimizing your keycloak build (with warnings, such as that sensitive data should not be stored in build options as they are persistent as plain text).
 There are separate sections for configuration, such as Configuring TLS, Configuring Trusted Certificates, and Enabling / Disabling Features.
 These sections are available separately or there are also some sections that are combined (ie All Configuration).

-#General Security Features
+# General Security Features

 Pass-Through Authentication: Allows integration with external identity providers (e.g., Kerberos, LDAP).

-Network Security Features:
+Network Security:

 - TLS for secure communication
 - Support for encrypted tokens and secure session management

-Data Integrity and Confidentiality Features:
+Data Integrity and Confidentiality:

 - OAuth 2.0, OIDC, and SAML protocols for secure authentication
 - Two-Factor Authentication (2FA) and social login options